Pylons/deform/docs/widget.rst

 There are no hard-and-fast rules about the composition of a requirement name.
-Your widget's docstring should explain what its requirement names mean, and how map to the logical requirement name to resource paths within a a :term:`resource registry`.
-For example, your docstring might have text like this: "This widget uses a library name of ``jquery.tools`` in its requirements list.
-The name ``jquery.tools`` implies that the jQuery Tools library must be loaded before rendering the HTML page containing any form which uses this widget; jQuery Tools depends on jQuery, so jQuery should also be loaded.
-The widget expects jQuery Tools version X.X (as specified in the version field), which expects jQuery version X.X to be loaded previously.".
+Your widget's docstring should explain what its requirement names mean, and how to map the logical requirement name to resource paths within a :term:`resource registry`.
+For example, your docstring might have text such as the following.

+    This widget uses a library name of ``jquery.tools`` in its requirements list.
+    The name ``jquery.tools`` implies that the jQuery Tools library must be loaded before rendering the HTML page containing any form which uses this widget. jQuery Tools depends on jQuery, so jQuery should also be loaded.
+    The widget expects jQuery Tools version X.X (as specified in the version field), which expects jQuery version X.X to be loaded previously.

 It might go on to explain that a set of resources need to be added to a :term:`resource registry` in order to resolve the logical ``jquery.tools`` name to a set of relative resource paths, and that the resulting custom resource registry should be used when